SUBODH-sys/Emotion_Detection_System/README.md

 *dataset link: https://www.kaggle.com/datasets/msambare/fer2013

-**Features**
+## Features

+### Image Upload
--Image Upload: Users can upload an image from their local device.
+- Users can upload an image from their local device.

+### Emotion Prediction
--Emotion Prediction: The application predicts the emotion displayed in the uploaded image using a pre-trained CNN model.
+- The application predicts the emotion displayed in the uploaded image using a pre-trained CNN model.

+### User-Friendly Interface
--User-Friendly Interface: A clean and intuitive desktop interface built with Tkinter.
+- A clean and intuitive desktop interface built with Tkinter.

+### Emotion Examples
--Emotion Examples: Displays examples of different emotions below the main interface for reference.
+- Displays examples of different emotions below the main interface for reference.